Education

 You’ll enjoy a flexible learning environment, based around the school term, including:

-- evening classes during term time
+- Saturday workshops during term time

-- digital, distance learning tools
+- a range of digital resources and distance learning tools

-- the ability to mix distance learning with in person classes
+- the ability to mix distance learning with in person classes.

-Throughout your studies you'll grow as a leader and expert practitioner.
-And you'll finish the course ready to influence change or lead best practice in your workplace.
+Throughout your studies you'll grow as a leader and expert practitioner and you'll finish the course ready to influence change or lead best practice in your workplace.

 How to apply